Learn how your organization can hire MIIS students through the Federal Work-Study program.

-- Students are employed in a position that is non-tutor, the student is hired directly by the organization.
+- Students who are employed in a position that is non-tutor, are hired directly by the organization.
 The student is required to complete a timesheet with the organization and is paid based on their payroll schedule.

 - Student employed through either Monterey Reads or the International School as a tutor, must submit their hours through BannerWeb on a bi-weekly basis.